 If you have entered this website on this page, please go to our Home Page (click on dark gray tab on upper left), to get an overview of our products and website contents.
 This page provides very general information on our prices and the relative cost of a sign or plaque ,which depends primarily in size. materials used, and design complexity.
-We do not give specific prices here; all our signs are custom, and we will give you a firm price over the phone at 951-698-8484 or in an email at email@example.com once we can determine your requirements for size, material, and design complexity .
+We do not give specific prices here on this website; all our signs are custom.
+However, we will give you a firm price over the phone at 951-698-8484 or in an email at email@example.com once we can determine your requirements for sign size, material, and design complexity .
 There are too many variations in custom design to publish a price list.
 We do not offer "standard" (off-the-shelf) signs; every sign is uniquely designed and manufactured from its raw materials.
 Our signs typically cost from $150 for small signs up to several thousand dollars for large (i.e., 6 to 10 ft) signs.
-Our moderate size signs and plaques (24 inches to 36 inches wide) have prices that typically range from $200 to $500 and up.
+Our moderate size signs and plaques (24 inches to 36 inches wide) have prices that typically range from $220 to $500 and up.
 Please email or call us for a quote.

 This page also serves as a reference page for clients who are not familiar with ordering a dimensional sandblasted or carved sign.
 It provides insight and a description of design choices and pros and cons on recommended sign size, materials (HDU vs wood vs metal-coating), type of design and construction (sandblast vs CNC carving vs hand-carving, 2.5D raised flat-relief letters and art, 3D sculptured bas-relief and vinyl appliques, engraving, V-carving), and surface finish (full-color paint, artist brush and airbrush painting, digitally-printed vinyl appliques, staining, metal-coating, gold and silver leaf-gilding , clear-coating).